 The use of a third party can be beneficial as they can provide specialist knowledge, expertise and cost efficiencies.
-However, it also increases the risk of poor performance and breach of contract.

-In accordance with the Group's Outsourcing Policy, the key controls to mitigate outsourcing risk are performing due diligence on the external service provider including checks, regular compliance monitoring and conducting performance reviews which are contractually mandated.
+In accordance with the Group's Outsourcing Policy, the key controls to mitigate outsourcing risk are performing due diligence on the external service provider including checks prior to appointment, regular compliance monitoring and performance reviews which are contractually mandated.